-- 55. The primary objective of the "analysis of alternatives" is to identify the location/technology for a particular subproject that would generate the least adverse impact and maximize the positive impacts.
-The preliminary assessment of the project included an analysis of alternatives, addressing the optimal match between required technical specifications and site conditions, as well as addressing any concerns for environmental, social, and economic features in each location. - 56.
+- 53. The primary objective of the "analysis of alternatives" is to identify the location/technology for a particular subproject that would generate the least adverse impact and maximize the positive impacts.
+The preliminary assessment of the project included an analysis of alternatives, addressing the optimal match between required technical specifications and site conditions, as well as addressing any concerns for environmental, social, and economic features in each location. - 54.
 "With Project" alternative.
-The implementation of the subprojects will contribute to physical improvement and socio-economic development in the Pourashava and will eventually lead to better quality of life of the people.
-Specifically, the alternative of pursuing the subprojects ("with project" alternative) have that following advantages: - There will be improved and assured road transport facilities for the residents of Pourashava/District; - Transport development will stimulate socio-economic development of the area.
-The proposed roads with existing damaged conditions comprise major deterrent to commercial growth in the area, the project scenario will catalyse commercial growth in various centres of the respective locality and will facilitate better business opportunities for local people; - Roads improved through the project will also result in savings in the vehicle operation cost (fuel, operation, and maintenance) due to better road condition; - Less emission from road vehicles due to better roads will result in better environmental conditions along the influence area.
+The implementation of the subprojects will contribute to physical improvement and socio-economic development in the Pourashava and will eventually lead to a better quality of life of the people.
+Specifically, the alternative of pursuing the subprojects ("with project" alternative) have that following advantages: - (i) There will be improved and assured road transport facilities for the residents of Pourashava/District: - (ii) Transport development will stimulate socio-economic development of the area.
+The proposed roads with existing damaged conditions comprise major deterrent to commercial growth in the area, the project scenario will catalyse commercial growth in various centers of the respective locality and will facilitate better business opportunities for local people; - (iii) Roads improved through the project will also result in savings in the vehicle operation cost (fuel, operation, and maintenance) due to better road condition; - (iv) Less emission from road vehicles due to better roads will result in better environmental conditions along the influence area; - (v) The roadside drains will direct the flow of surface run-off and will prevent waterlogging in the area